-For pools, you can add a maximum of 60 drives at a time or up to 60 drives through multiples of 5.
+For pools, you can add a maximum of 60 drives at a time.
 For volume groups, you can add a maximum of two drives at a time.
 If you need to add more than the maximum number of drives, repeat the procedure.
-(A pool cannot contain more drives than the maximum limit for a storage array.)
+(A pool cannot contain more drives than the maximum limit for a storage system.)